abirek/optimo-development/README.md

 `docker-compose up -d`

 It will take a short while for the need to setup *mysql* and *rabbitmq* services.
 Once the microservice is up and running you can get currently generated fibonacci numbers by sending a HTTP GET request to the endpoint

 `http://127.0.0.1:5000/numbers`

 for example using the *curl* tool.

+By default fibonacci numbers are generated every 30 seconds.
+You can change it by setting the GENERATOR_DELAY environment variable in *generator* section of *docker-compose.yaml* file a different value.

 If you want to stop the microservice just execute: